adamolnar/Portfoli_2/README.md

 - CSS
   - No errors were found when passing through the official (Jigsaw) validator.
 - JS

+Metrics

+    - There are 10 functions in this file.
+    - Function with the largest signature take 1 arguments, while the median is 0.
+    - Largest function has 71 statements in it, while the median is 3.
+    - The most complex function has a cyclomatic complexity value of 42 while the median is 1.5.
+    - 24 warnings
+    - no errors

 ### Unfixed Bugs
   <p>&nbsp;</p>